 Each step included in the routine has its own function and reason for doing so.
 The first series of steps in the infamous skin care routine is to remove makeup and deep-seated dirt accumulated throughout the day while the following steps include rebalancing the skin’s pH levels and hydrating the skin from the inside out.

-Along with an intensive skincare routine, choose the best Korean BB cream for your skin which will help you achieve spotless skin.
+Along with an intensive skincare routine, choose a Korean BB cream for your skin which will help you achieve spotless skin.
 This enables your skin to benefit an all-around care plan while also providing an effective protective barrier against future skin conditions.

 - Focuses on prevention